akhilmurali/sudokusolver/Readme.md

  * The following five require slightly more **advanced logic**.
  * The last five require **educated guessing**.

-A complete solution to this challenge will solves for 15 puzzles.
+A complete solution to this challenge will solve for 15 puzzles.

+To start the project:

+1. run npm install or npm i

+2. run npm start or node sudoku.js